 KitBase A publicly available open-source platform for over 1500 whole-genome sequenced mutants in Kitaake.
 Kitaake is a fast generation rice variety (<3 months from seed to seed) that facilitates studies of grass genes controlling cell wall biosynthesis and modification.
-KitBase offers users the ability to search the database using BLAST and gene IDs, visualize mutations using JBrowser, download genomic and phenotypic data, and order seeds.
+KitBase offers users the ability to search the database using BLAST and gene IDs, visualize mutations using JBrowser, and download genomic and phenotypic data.

 MaxBin: a software package used for binning assembled metagenomic sequences, based on an Expectation-Maximization algorithm.
 MaxBin allows users to understand the underlying genomes of the microbes in their metagenomes by providing assembled metagenomic sequences and the reads coverage information or sequencing reads.
 MaxBin will report genome-related statistics, including the estimated completeness, GC content, and genome size.
 Users can then use MEGAN or similar software to find the taxonomy of each bin.